Plastic materials

 It is also used to make adhesive tape, protective covers, sleeping bags, etc.

-Its use as an adhesive for window panes and joints, kitchen molds for ovens or ice, medical prostheses, etc. can be highlighted.
+Its use can be highlighted as an adhesive for window glass and joints, kitchen molds for oven or ice, medical prostheses, etc.